-The fmancial statements of the company have been prepared in accordance with International Financial.
-Reporting Standards (IFRS) issued by the International Accounting Standards Board and are presented in Guyana dollars, which is the functional currency.
+The financial statements of the company have been prepared in accordance with IFRS Accounting Standards issued by the International Accounting Standards Board and are presented in Guyana dollars, which is the functional currency.
 The financial statements have been prepared under the historical cost convention, as modified by the revaluation of financial assets and financial liabilities at fair value through profit or loss.

-The preparation of financial statements in conformity with International Financial Reporting Standards requires management to make judgments, estimates and assumptions that affect the application of accounting policies and the reported amounts of assets and liabilities and disclosures of contingent assets and liabilities at the date of the financial statements and reported amounts of revenue and expenses during the reporting period.
+The preparation of financial statements in conformity with International IFRS Accounting Standards requires management to make judgments, estimates and assumptions that affect the application of accounting policies and the reported amounts of assets and liabilities and disclosures of contingent assets and liabilities at the date of the financial statements and reported amounts of revenue and expenses during the reporting period.
 Actual results could differ from those estimates.
 The areas involving critical accounting estimates or a higher degree of judgment are identified in note 3.

-The financial statements were authorised for issue by the Board of Directors on April 14, 2023.
+The financial statements were authorised for issue by the Board of Directors on March 18, 2025.